masscollabs/masscollabs/on-coding.md

-*       Copyright (C)  2020  Mert Gör, sulincix Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+        Copyright (C)  2020  Masscollabs Services, hwpplayers, procyberian(procyberian-linux), amassivus, sulincix Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
         with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.